Battery Battle: Why Zinc Air Batteries Changed Packaging and are Now a Pain in the….

 • Have a buddy system: Ask a family member or friend to help if you have difficulty with dexterity.

-• Safety first: Always keep batteries—new or used—out of reach of children and pets.
+• Safety first: Always keep batteries, new or used, out of reach of children and pets.
 And remember, old batteries can still be dangerous.
+If you want to store them, store them in a case that is hard to open.

 • Watch a tutorial: For visual learners, check out this helpful YouTube video on how to safely open your new battery packaging here.